MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 4. Specify the database.
 For example, *mydatabase*.

 > [!WARNING]
 > Don't use *master* as the database name.
-Kusto requires a connection to a specific database.
+Azure Data Explorer requires a connection to a specific database.

 5. Set **Active Directory - Password** for *Authentication*.
 6. Specify the credentials of the active directory user.
 For example, *myname@contoso.com*, and set the corresponding password for this user.